 Data for neighboring counties indicates that WNV was found in adult mosquitoes throughout the region in 2014, particularly rural areas north of Denver along the front range.

 The number of Culex species (those most likely to carry WNV) collected in Denver traps is comparable to, or lower than, what was found in nearby counties (Adams, Arapahoe, Boulder, Jefferson).

 While the risk of exposure to WNV is low, you should still protect yourself.
 Mosquitoes generally remain active throughout the summer until September or until colder nights set in (e.g. 40’s).
 See “Protect Yourself from Mosquito Bites” for more information.

 Zika Virus is most commonly spread to people through mosquito bites.
 The mosquito that spreads Zika lives mostly in warm (tropical and subtropical) regions of the world and is not found in Colorado.
 The risk of Zika coming to Colorado and spreading through mosquito bites is very low.

-DDPHE and Denver Public Health are working closely to monitor the spread of the disease, identify risks and plan for the possibility of a case in the metro area.
+DDPHE and the Public Health Institute at Denver Health are working closely to monitor the spread of the disease, identify risks and plan for the possibility of a case in the metro area.